 Long version: My name is Robin Scheibler and I am a researcher focusing on data and signals.
 My research interests have taken me from proving theorems to literally jumping in a cold mountain lake to sample its water, checking for the presence of arsenic.
 When I work on a problem, I want to take it from the idea all the way to the implementation into a physical prototype.

-Currently, I live in Tokyo and work on multichannel speech enhancement and blind source separation at LINE Corporation.
+Currently, I live in Tokyo and work at Google Deepmind on neural audio processing for enhancement and separation.

 I am the main contributor to Pyroomacoustics, a Python package for room simulation and audio array processing.
 The package lets the user easily create acoustic scenarios and simulate the propagation between sources and microphones.